Pacific Northwest Explorer

 Not included in tuition

-• Airfare to and from
+• Airfare to SEA and from PDX

 • Trip insurance